-Our data is replicated in two separate data-centres from separate providers in London to ensure that we can provide business continuity.
-We have off-site backups in a third location.
+Our data is replicated in two separate data-centres in London to ensure that we can provide business continuity.

 We do not share personal data to third-parties without your explicit consent, with the exception of the third party processors outlined below who process data according to our contracts with them.

 We are not responsible for the data that users add within the system, including its accuracy.
 This includes, but is not limited to, contents of external links, activities, emails, downloads and attachments.

 Our mobile system stores data for offline use by users - sensitive personal data is encrypted on their device.